-Title: NDC Assist – Contributing to the NDC Partnership Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Overall time: 2014 bis 2020 (newly commissioned 2018-2020)
+Title: NDC Assist II – Strengthening the financing and implementation of Nationally Determined Contributions Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Co-funded by: Ministry of Foreign Affairs and Trade (MFAT), New Zealand Country: Global Overall term: 2021 to 2023

 Climate change is one of the greatest challenges of our time.
 By adopting the Paris Agreement in 2015, almost all the countries in the world committed to acting together for the first time: Their aim is to limit global warming to well below 2 °C, if possible to 1.5 °C, and to adapt to the consequences of climate change.
 To this end, the parties have pledged to develop their own Nationally Determined Contributions (NDCs), implement them and progressively make them more ambitious.
 The Paris Agreement also aims to align public and private financial flows with low-emission and climate-resilient development.

 To support developing countries and emerging economies in achieving their climate goals in line with the Sustainable Development Goals of the 2030 Agenda, the German Federal Ministry for Economic Cooperation and Development (BMZ) and the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), together with other partners, launched the global NDC Partnership in 2016.